Tshangla language: Classification

 Tshangla is frequently assumed to be close to the Tibetic languages.
 Bradley (2002) includes in among the East Bodish languages.
 Van Driem (2011), however, leaves it unclassified within Sino-Tibetan, pending further research.

 Bodt (2012:188-189) classifies Tshangla as a Bodish language, but notes that Tshangla (like East Bodish) is related to, but not directly descended, from Classical Tibetan.

+Grollmann & Gerber (2023) note that Tshangla is not particularly closely related to Bodish at all and should be placed in a separate part of the Trans-Himalayan linguistic phylum.

 Varieties

 Tshangla is a dialect cluster consisting of a few mutually unintelligible language varieties, including (Gerber 2018):